sigvartmh/fw-nrfconnect-nrf-1/doc/nrf/ug_nrf9160.rst

 BSD socket
 ----------

-All nRF9160 applications must include the BSD library.
+All nRF9160 applications must include the Modem library.
-The BSD library is the primary interface for operating the nRF9160 modem to establish LTE-M, NBIOT, and GNSS connections.
+The Modem library is the primary interface for operating the nRF9160 modem to establish LTE-M, NBIOT, and GNSS connections.

-The BSD library is Nordic Semiconductor's implementation of the BSD Socket API.
+The Modem library is Nordic Semiconductor's implementation of the BSD Socket API.
-See :ref:`nrfxlib:bsdlib` for detailed information.
+See :ref:`nrfxlib:nrf_modem` for detailed information.

 LTE modem
 =========